• USD

 Chobe National Park Travel Overview

-Chobe is located in the northeastern corner of Botswana.
-This national park offers safari enthusiasts the opportunity to experience the African wilderness and all its majesty from both land and water in an area where you can view various animal and bird species.
+Chobe occupies the northeastern corner of Botswana and offers safari enthusiasts the chance to experience the African wilderness by land and water with varied wildlife and outstanding birding.

-In addition to the large elephant population, Chobe is also known for vast herds of buffalo, large prides of lion, and the rare African wild dog.
-Antelope species to keep an eye out for are puku, lechwe, roan, and sable antelope.
-Rhino is the only member of Africa's Big Five not found in Chobe.
+In addition to large elephant herds, Chobe is known for vast buffalo herds, substantial lion prides, and the rare African wild dog.
+Antelope to watch for include puku, lechwe, roan, and sable.
+Rhino is the only member of the Big Five not found in Chobe.

 Size